 - 1. The SG will appoint a coordinator (or chair) to oversee implementation of the plan.
-Together they will: - develop a Memorandum of Cooperation between ASCOBANS, ACCOBAMS and other Range States; - develop and maintain the Terms of Reference for the SG to ensure that the actions are implemented; - coordinate and drive the implementation of the SAP (including assessing funding options where appropriate) and promote the SAP to relevant stakeholders: - collate reports on the progress of implementation, effectiveness and issues encountered and report annually to the Advisory Committee on the progress of the SAP, establish further implementation priorities and make appropriate recommendations. - 2.
+Together they will: - develop and maintain the Terms of Reference for the SG to ensure that the actions are implemented; - coordinate and drive the implementation of the SAP (including assessing funding options where appropriate) and promote the SAP to relevant stakeholders; - collate reports on the progress of implementation, effectiveness and issues encountered and report annually to the Advisory Committee on the progress of the SAP, establish further implementation priorities and make appropriate recommendations; - encourage cooperation between ASCOBANS, ACCOBAMS and other Range States. - 2.
 Range States will report annually on implementation of the SAP. - 3.
 The coordinator/SG will evaluate the SAP every six years and amend the document where required as agreed by the Advisory Committee.